-- Write all the words you can find on the first page of [any book in your classroom] that begin with the letter "B." - Count the number of ceiling tiles in this room. - Get the phone number of the school's main office.
+- Write all the words you can find on the first page of [any book in your classroom] that begin with the letter "B." - Count the number of ceiling tiles in this room. - Open all of the windows exactly one inch. - Get the phone number of the school's main office.